pairing4good/tdd-react-18-template/README.md

 To run [lint-staged](https://github.com/okonet/lint-staged) run the command `npm run lint-staged`.

-Before each commit [Husky](https://typicode.github.io/husky) runs 5 commands:
+Before each commit, [Husky](https://typicode.github.io/husky) runs 5 commands:

 1. `npm run lint-staged` - automatically fixes all the linting rules that can be auto-resolved and reformatts files with Prettier
 2. `npm run test:coverage` - runs all the tests and checks the coverage threshold